 Homework is due on the assigned date.
 Late homework will only be accepted if a valid reason is provided for the work being late.
 If no valid reason is provided, then 20% reduction in grade will occur for each day late.
-In any case, homework turned in later than 3 weeks after the date an assignment is given will not be accepted.
+In any case, no homework will be accepted that is 3 weeks overdue.
 Completed laboratory reports are to be turned in at the beginning of the next lab period.